-The Licensing Authority will follow the relevant principles set out in the Regulators code together with any relevant guidance from the Gambling Commission and legislation.
+The Licensing Authority will follow the relevant principles set out in the Regulators code Regulators' Code - GOV.UK (www.gov.uk) together with any relevant guidance from the Gambling Commission and legislation.
 The Licensing Authority will adopt and adhere to the principles of better regulation.